North Nicosia: Demographics

 North Nicosia is mainly inhabited by Turkish Cypriots and Turkish settlers (including migrant workers).
 Turkish settlers make up the majority of the population in the walled city, while Turkish Cypriots predominantly inhabit the areas of the city outside the walls.
-Turkish Cypriots follow a more secularized lifestyle than the more conservative settlers, leading to tension between the communities.
+Turkish Cypriots follow a more secularised lifestyle than the more conservative settlers, leading to tension between the communities.
 However, in the 2010s, a significant number of settled workers in the walled city left Northern Cyprus.

 Historically, Turkish Cypriots had concentrated to the north of the riverbed and Greek Cypriots to the south.
 The Green Line was drawn to separate the Turkish quarters of the city from the Greek quarters, and 7000 Turkish Cypriots, around 30% of the Turkish population of Greater Nicosia, were displaced from quarters of the walled city and some suburbs such as Küçük Kaymaklı/Omorphita.
 North Nicosia also received a great number of displaced Turkish Cypriots from surrounding villages.
 The Göçmenköy quarter (literally meaning "village of the displaced") was founded to resettle these displaced people.
 The Arab Ahmet quarter had had an Armenian Cypriot presence since the Ottoman conquest; having been a minority until the 1920s, they constituted the overwhelming majority of the area by the 1950s.
 200 Armenians from Arab Ahmet, Köşklüçiftlik and Kumsal fled the quarter during the inter-communal violence of 1963.
 Greek Cypriots fled from the Ayluka/Ayios Loukas quarter in 1963, and from the Trachones/Kızılbaş and Küçük Kaymaklı/Omorphita quarters in 1974.
 The number of Greek Cypriots displaced from these quarters in 1974 was around 4700.